Table of Contents

 We’ve now been married almost 16 years.
 We have two children now, one in class 10 and the other in class 5.
 We both love our children dearly.

-Bhaskar knows that I was a highly ambitious girl and always wanted to be independent financially, but my early marriage had halted my dreams.
+Bhaskar knows that I was always a highly ambitious girl and always wanted to be independent financially, but my early marriage had halted my dreams.
 So he encouraged me to study again.
-I started my graduation again when my boy was in class 7.
+I started goin to college again when my boy was in class 7.

 This year, I am going to complete my graduation and am taking tuitions for small children.
 So slowly I am getting financial independence, too.

-Bhaskar knows that I like to be a make-up artist and so he was by my side when I decided to take training courses.
+Bhaskar knows that I dream of being be a make-up artist and so he was fully supportive when I decided to take training courses.
 I am happy that the dreams I had dreamt for myself are finally taking shape, although there might have been a gap of many years.
 Yet it’s good, because I have matured too in these years.

-Bhaskar is a happy-go-lucky guy and is happy to be with his family with minimal needs.
+Bhaskar is a happy-go-lucky man and is happy to be with his family with minimal needs.
 He has never discouraged me to go beyond my boundaries to fulfil my dreams.
-Yes, we are totally different in terms of our personality types.
-I know that we are not compatible, but I love him.
+Yes, we are totally different in terms of our personalities.
+On the surface, we might not seem compatible, but I love him.

 He is always there for me

-He’s the one person to whom I can go back to again and again after multiple mistakes shamelessly and he will be right there waiting to hold me in his arms, soothe me and say, “Everything will be all right.
+He’s the one person I can go back to again and again after multiple mistakes without shame, and he will be right there waiting to hold me in his arms, soothe me and say, “Everything will be all right.
 I am always by your side, don’t be afraid, darling.”

 Things will take time and compromises must be made by both, but if you have full faith in each other, then the relationship will work out.